ShadowDuke/OW_Units-Plus/README.md

 2. Go to "Mods" in the main menu and enable "Units Plus", click "Save" then "Play with Mods" or set up a new game and go to Advanced Setup to find the mod at the bottom and enable it.
 3. Start a new game

-## Changes

-- Scout:
-   - Can now attack
-   - Has Trait "Military Scout"
-   - Consumes now 1 Food/Year
-   - Starts with "panic"
-   - Can only be upgraded to Scout Warrior
-   - Can still not train or earn XP

 ## New Units